 In 2008, 1958 limited edition Swan chairs were released in celebration of the chair’s 50-year anniversary.
 The number is a nod to the year in which it was first released.
 In 2018, a special edition Swan chair was released in a warm natural coloured leather with a 23-karat gold-coated base.

 Share This Product

-Layered polyurethane cushioning all around this curvilinear chair ensures supreme comfort.
-The swivel mechanism provides a 360 degree turning circle, along with an adjustable seat height.
+Layered polyurethane cushioning all around this curvilinear chair ensures supreme comfort and ergonomic lumbar support.
+The swivel mechanism provides a 360 degree turning circle.

 Inner shell: Fiberglass reinforced polyurethane

 Chair upholstery: We offer a choice of top grain Italian leather, fine new wool, cashmere wool or velvet

 Base: Injection molded aluminum with black plastic ferrules